Search for products by tile#

 Search by tile using custom locations#

-In this tutorial we will use a shapefile that represents the Sentinel 2 tiling grid to search for Sentinel 2 Level-1C products with PEPS at a specific tile.
-In this shapefile each tile is defined by its centroid and a tile_id
+In this tutorial we will use a shapefile that represents the Sentinel 2 tiling grid to search for Sentinel 2 Level-1C products with cop_dataspace at a specific tile.
+In this shapefile each tile is defined by its centroid and a tile_id attribute (e.g. 29PMT).
+This shapefile was created by downloading first the Sentinel 2 tiling grid (MGRS) provided by ESA as a KML

-returns products that intersects the user defined search area.
+file.
+It was then converted as a shapefile and processed to compute the centroids.
+We use the tile’s centroid here as eodag returns products that intersects the user defined search area.
 Since tiles overlap with each other, using the polygons instead of the centroids would return more tiles than just the one we target.

 [3]: